 GISD Transportation Services

 Genesee Intermediate School District (GISD) operates a fleet of 214 transportation vehicles.173 buses provide transportation for constituent district and GISD center-based students.
-Over 40 other
+Various other

 vehicles are used for student transportation and maintenance.
 Key highlights of GISD's Transportation Services